civictech-ie/price-register/README.md

 The API only covers residential properties.
 Maybe you want to add commercial properties? <a href="https://www.github.com/civictech-ie/price-register">Go ahead</a>.

 I made a public site primarily to illustrate how one might interact with this API.
-It&rsquo;s generally what you'd expect, I hope. <code>GET /api/sales</code> will return a list of JSON objects. <code>GET /api/sales/:id</code> will return a single JSON sale object.
-The <code>:id</code> is a uuid, so it's not guessable – you'll need to <code>GET /api/sales</code> to find them.
+It&rsquo;s generally what you'd expect, I hope. <code>GET /api/v1/residential/sales</code> will return a list of JSON objects.

-At the moment, the list endpoint only takes <code>before</code> or <code>after</code> params to page around &mdash; no filtering or sorting yet.
-If you want to do that, you can page through the sales and ingest them into your own database.
-And then go wild.
-You do you.

 ## development

 It's pretty straightforward to run the app yourself.
-It's a typical [Elixir](https://elixir-lang.org)/[Phoenix](https://www.phoenixframework.org) app with a GenServer for polling and consuming the CSVs from the PSRA.
+It's a typical [Elixir](https://elixir-lang.org)/[Phoenix](https://www.phoenixframework.org) app that fetches and consumes CSVs from the PSRA.

-You'll need Elixir and PostgreSQL installed.
+You'll need Elixir, Erlang and PostgreSQL installed.

 ```
 git clone https://github.com/civictech-ie/price-register.git